Try mountain biking at Coed-y-Brenin

 Riding in Snowdonia

 Saddle up, easy riders.
 Because we don’t gallop on the rough terrain, the freedom and horizon-busting mountain panoramas of the national park are enjoyed slowly on horseback.
-Accredited operators will lead all ages onto traffic-free bridleways in the foothills of Snowdon and countryside of Penmachno and Maentwrog.
+Search for horse riding activities in North Wales.

 Canyoning in Snowdonia